vijitmalik/chatApp/README.md

-This a a full stack website which currently supports all the CRUD operations on a contacts list.
-The data is stored in the sqlite3 db using the Django backend.
+This is a full-stack website which currently supports all the CRUD operations on a contacts list.
+The data is stored in a sqlite3 database using the Django backend.
 Frontend - React, JavaScript, HTML5, CSS3
 Backend - Python, Django
 Database - sqlite3